(800) 477-0055

 The cornea is the clear window in the front of the eye.
 The outer 10% of the cornea’s thickness is a protective layer called the epithelium.
 Just like the outer layer of cells on our skin, the corneal epithelium replaces itself often.
 We get a new corneal epithelium every week!

-A corneal abrasion occurs when the top layer, the epithelium, is damaged.
+corneal abrasion occurs when this top layer, the epithelium, is damaged.
 This usually occurs from trauma and is commonly caused by getting a foreign body into the eye or scratch by a fingernail.
 However, an abrasion can also develop in the absence of trauma.
-This is called corneal erosion.
+This is called “corneal erosion”.
 In a patient prone to this condition, simply opening the eyes in the morning can rip away an area of the epithelium.
 Most of us can recall falling and skinning our knees as children.
-Anyone who has had their cornea scratched can relate that this is far more painful since the cornea is one of the most sensitive areas of our body.
-If the corneal epithelium is removed, there is severe tearing with burning and foreign body sensation.
+Anyone who has had their cornea scratched can relate that this is far more painful, because the cornea is one of the most sensitive areas of our body.
+(A single grain of sand touching the cornea hurts: no other area is that sensitive!)
+If the corneal epithelium is removed, a patient feels severe tearing with burning and foreign body sensation, and a strong urge to close the eye.
 The eye naturally wants to stay shut until the defect heals.
 A corneal erosion can heal in just a few hours, often resolving by the time one arrives at the doctor’s office.

 What causes corneal erosion?